 Genomics Certificate Program

-Certificate Courses and Requirements: Follow this link the read more about the Genomics Certificate including program requirements, core courses, course descriptions and a suggested curricular progression.
+Certificate Courses and Requirements: Follow this link to read more about the Genomics Certificate including program requirements, core courses, course descriptions, and a suggested curricular progression.

 Faculty may apply for course development funds related to the certificate and leadership program below by following this link.

-Students interested in pursuing a genomics certificate should do they following:
+Students interested in pursuing a genomics certificate should do the following:

 - Notify us.
 Let us know you are interested by visiting the Genomics Certificate Notice of Interest link and sending your name to the program director.
 This does not obligate you to joining the program but it does put you on our radar so that we can assist you if you choose to go through the certificate process.

 - Take the pre-test.
 We need you to take a few pre-tests to establish your baseline knowledge of genomics and ELSI.
 Please click through to the Genomics Certificate Pre-Assessment to learn more about the pre-tests for the program.

 Student research is a high-impact educational practice that helps students develop expertise, confidence, and effective communication skills.
 Research projects are a platform for undergraduates to apply knowledge and engage in the full scholarly process.
 The ability to work within an interdisciplinary team and develop strong organizational and interpersonal skills is essential for successful completion of the project, and the ability to communicate findings to peers and the lay public is an essential skill for future scientists and leaders.